 Wolfson College, where our course will take place, was the first Cambridge College to admit men and women as students and Fellows on an equal basis – pretty awesome!
 It is also known for admitting a large number of mature applicants from a wide variety of backgrounds.
 Within the college, we’ll be having our sessions at the Chancellor’s Centre, where, if you like historical trivia, you will get to see the old 11th bell of the University Church of Great St Mary’s (a very important landmark in Cambridge).

 Clare Hall College, located a mere 10 minutes walk away from the course venue might be the perfect place for you to stay.
 Clare Hall is a graduate college and is renowned for its informal approach to college life and international diversity.
-The list of available rooms includes:
+The college offers a range of rooms, from single en-suite rooms (£70/night) to 1-bed flats (£110/night).

 A final note: If you plan to register for the course, please consider your accommodation options as soon as possible thereafter.
-It turns out Cambridge will be full in that period, due to multiple summer schools and an influx of tourists.
-After all, it’s a lovely time of the year!
+Cambridge is very popular with tourists in the summer.
 So, if you’re interested in any of these rooms, do ask for details by emailing: contact[at]mpluscambridge.com.